Mayank230604/Deployment_Strategies_Cloud/README.md

-# Cloud Deployment Strategies
+# Deployment Strategies of Cloud

 ## Introduction

-This document provides an overview of cloud deployment strategies.
 To begin, let's clarify what the cloud and cloud computing are before diving into deployment strategies.
-The **cloud** refers to computing resources such as storage, RAM, CPU, and networking that are delivered over the internet. **Cloud computing**, on the other hand, involves utilizing these on-demand resources for tasks like deploying applications without the need for physical hardware.
+The cloud refers to computing resources such as storage, RAM, CPU, and networking that are delivered over the internet.
+Cloud computing, on the other hand, involves utilizing these on-demand resources for tasks like deploying applications without the need for physical hardware.
 This approach ensures accessibility, scalability, observability, reliability, and security.

 Cloud computing operates on three primary models: